dimitrismistriotis/dimitrismistriotis.github.io/_posts/2015-08-15-reading_hacks.md

 If you’re over fifty, which is when time gets even shorter, subtract your age from 100.
 The result is the number of pages you should read before deciding."*

+The spirit of the rule, at least for me, is to start, give some time and a second chance for each book tried, say for the first 50 pages.
+If until then there is no immersion, leave it for later or never and move on.

 ## Prefer paperbacks

 Paperbacks have some advantages: They are easier to carry around because of